7 Best Test Management Software in 2025

 5. PractiTest

-PractiTest markets itself as a test management solution that turns raw test cases and test runs into business-ready insights.
-At its core sits SmartFox—an AI layer that ranks each test by risk and value, helping QA teams trim low-impact test cycles and double-down on critical paths.
-Everything—requirements, defects, exploratory sessions, automated pipelines—lives in one centralized platform, so team members always see live test execution metrics alongside sprint burndown charts.
-This end-to-end visibility makes it a favorite among regulated firms looking to streamline software testing processes without losing traceability.
+Screenshot of PractiTest test management interfacePractiTest markets itself as a test management solution that turns raw test cases and test runs into business-ready insights.
+At its core sits SmartFox — an AI-driven engine that ranks each test by risk and value, helping QA teams trim low-impact tests and double down on critical paths.
+Everything — requirements, defects, exploratory sessions, automated pipeline results — lives in one centralized platform, giving team members a live view of test execution metrics alongside familiar agile artifacts like sprint burndown charts.
+This end-to-end visibility makes PractiTest a favorite for companies that need to streamline testing without losing traceability (especially in regulated industries).

 Key Features of PractiTest